vishalshenoy/ghiblify/README.md

-# ghiblify
+# Ghiblify

-Full-stack application to converts photos into Studio Ghibli style artwork using Stable Diffusion
+A full-stack application to converts photos into Studio Ghibli style artwork using Stable Diffusion.
+The frontend is built using ReactJS and ChakraUI.
+The backend relies on a fine-tuned Stable Diffusion, made avaialble by Stability AI.
+This project utilized an Image to Image piepline with text prompt guidance.

 <h6> Examples </h6>
 <table>